DloomPlz/personal-guides/README.md

-# personnal-guides
+# personal-guides

-Repository of personnal guides i made for fundamental knowledges
+Repository of personal guides i made for fundamental knowledges